Applying for the NDIS

 You can see that this is a very general goal which could include a range of supports and services around the theme of inclusiveness such as, interpreters and captioning for specific events and activities, deaf awareness training, Auslan training and tutoring sessions for the family, a support worker to assist with access to the community and increased confidence, community and recreation events such as camps for deaf and hard of hearing young people.

-Some evidence which may be used in relation to this goal may include audiology or speech pathology reports, school or psychological reports relating to your social development and inclusion, information to the extent to which schools and community groups are inclusive, pier reviewed research explaining the importance of access to Auslan for social development.
+Some evidence which may be used in relation to this goal may include audiology or speech pathology reports, school or psychological reports relating to your social development and inclusion, information to the extent to which schools and community groups are inclusive, peer reviewed research explaining the importance of access to Auslan for social development.

 Here is a second example of a well-structured goal: